ggmichael/craterstats/README.md

 In the following example, the first items define characteristics for the whole plot: `-cs neukumivanov` specifies the chronology system, *Mars, Neukum-Ivanov (2001)*
 (any unambiguous abbreviation is acceptable), and the `-title Example plot` adds the chosen title.

 The `-p` indicates the start of an overplot definition, which should come after the part 1 settings.
-Following this, the path to the data source is given (note that %sample% is a path abbreviation to a craterstats installation directory): this will produce a simple data plot with the default binning, colour and plot symbol.
+Following this, the path to the data source is given
+(note that %sample% is a path abbreviation to a craterstats installation directory): this will produce a simple data plot with the default binning, colour and plot symbol.
 After the second `-p`, an additional overplot is specified: this time, a poisson age evaluation for the diameter range 0.2–0.7 km.
 Note that parameters within an overplot definition are separated by a `,`.

     craterstats -cs neukumivanov -title Example plot -p source=%sample%/Pickering.scc -p type=poisson,range=[.2,.7]

+Sometimes it is useful to be able to specify the diameter range in terms of the plotted data points.
+Here we plot from the 8th to the 5th from last bins:

+    craterstats -cs neukumivanov -p source=%sample%/Pickering.scc -p type=poisson,range=[b8,b-5]

 A plot image file is created in the current folder with the same name `Pickering.png`.
 The output path or name can be changed with the `-o` option.
 Different file types can be produced by giving the appropriate extension or with the `-f` option.
 Supported types are: png, jpg, tif, pdf, svg, txt, stat (multiple types can be specified, e.g. `-f png txt`)